gyuho-lee/ROS_zed_test/README.md

 #### ROS_zed_test

-This project purpose to capture zed stereo camera using OpenCV.
+This project purposes to capture zed stereo camera using OpenCV.

 * Envrionment
   * Ubuntu 18.04